idea4good/GuiLite/README.md

 - [📞Community Channel](#community-channel)
 ***
 ## Introduction
-GuiLite is the smallest GUI library with 5000 lines of code, could run on **all platforms**(e.g, iOS, Android, Linux, Windows, macOS, Docker and MCU without OS), and work with **many languages**(e.g. Swift, Java, Javascript, C#, Golang).
+GuiLite is the smallest GUI library with 5000 lines of code, could run on **all platforms**(e.g, iOS/macOS/WathOS, Android, Linux, Windows, Docker and MCU without OS), and work with **many languages**(e.g. Swift, Java, Javascript, C#, Golang).
 - ✂️Small: 5,000 lines of C++ code, could be merged into 1 header & 1 source file(GuiLite.h/GuiLite.cpp) - Easy to [build & port](doc/HowToBuild.md)
 - ⚡Fast: Render GUI within one invoking, independent of any OS and any third party library -  Make GUI run quickly and smoothly
 - 💉Inject: Run inside Qt/MFC/Winform/Cocoa/Web - Keep Qt/MFC code reusable, and speed it up by local GuiLite-optimization